Britney Spears' father calls on court to investigate claims made during her testimony

 "Given the nature of the allegations and claims, it is critical that the Court confirm whether or not Ms. Spears's testimony was accurate in order to determine what corrective actions, if any, need to be taken," his filing said.
 He also requested an evidentiary hearing to give all parties "a full and fair opportunity" to respond to the claims against them.

-Jamie Spears was originally named the conservator of his daughter's estate in 2008, giving him control over her finances and medical decisions.
-Citing health concerns, he voluntarily stepped down from the role in 2019 and was temporarily replaced by Jodi Montgomery, a professionally licensed conservator.
+Jamie Spears was originally named a co-conservator for his daughter in 2008, giving him control over her finances and medical decisions.
+Citing health concerns, he voluntarily stepped down as sole conservator in 2019.
+The court temporarily appointed Jodi Montgomery, a professionally licensed conservator, to handle Britney's medical decisions, while Jamie retained control of her finances.

 Last November, a judge appointed an outside financial group, Bessemer Trust, as the co-conservator of her finances.
 Britney Spears' legal team has fought to remove Jamie Spears entirely and make Bessemer Trust the sole conservator of her finances, but Jamie Spears' legal team is fighting that decision.